Mubasher693/Mubasher693/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on PHP Codeigniter, Symfony, Fate Free Framework, Javascript & Python Flask.
+- 🔭 I’m currently working on PHP Codeigniter, Symfony, Laravel, Fate Free Framework, Javascript & Python Flask.
 - 🌱 I’m currently learning FatFreeFramework
-- 👯 I’m looking to collaborate on PHP Codeigniter, Symfony and Python Flask projects.
+- 👯 I’m looking to collaborate on PHP Codeigniter, Symfony, Laravel and Python Flask projects.
 - 🤔 I’m looking for help with DevOps
 - 💬 Ask me about My Goals
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mubasher-iqbal-12065b104/)